 The Little Rock Nine

-In Little Rock, Arkansas the school board agreed to comply with the court’s ruling with a plan of gradual integration to begin in September 1957.
+In Little Rock, Arkansas, the school board agreed to comply with the court’s ruling with a plan of gradual integration to begin in September 1957.

 Melba Pattillo had acid thrown into her eyes.
-Another day, a group of White girls trapped her in a stall in the girls' washroom and attempted to burn her by dropping pieces of flaming paper on her from above.
+Another day, a group of white girls trapped her in a stall in the girls' washroom and attempted to burn her by dropping pieces of flaming paper on her from above.
 Another one of the students, Minnijean Brown, was verbally confronted and abused.

-After months of taunting and torment, Minnijean Brown retaliated back and was suspended.
+After months of taunting and torment, Minnijean Brown retaliated and was suspended.
 She moved and completed school in New York City.

 All of them eventually graduated and have since been recognized for their significant role in the civil rights movement.
 In 1999, President Clinton awarded each member of the group the Congressional Gold Medal.

 The nine also all received personal invitations to attend the inauguration of President Barack Obama in 2009.